-GSMO #2 is addressed through judgement-based placement of borings in areas of kriging standard deviation and uncertainty methods, as discussed in the PEP, and then updated to include areas of inconsistency between the intermediate and final cumulative distribution function (CDF) (Figure 6B), and areas of high variability using the indicator variability metric (IVM) method (Figures 6C and 6D).
-A list of comparative and statistical evaluations for identifying boring locations is provided in Appendix G (with tables of borings and placement metrics) including but not limited to the following additional and updated analyses (detailed in Appendix E):
+GSMO #2 is addressed through judgement-based placement of borings in areas of kriging SD and uncertainty methods, as discussed in the PEP, and then updated to include areas of inconsistency between the intermediate and final cumulative distribution function (CDF) (Figure 6B), and areas of high variability using the indicator variability metric (IVM) method.
+IVM was used as an exploratory analysis to back-check the boring placement, with preference given to SDWS areas.
+A summary of comparative and statistical evaluations for identifying boring locations is provided in Appendix F (with tables of borings and placement metrics), including but not limited to the following additional and updated analyses (detailed in Appendix E):